contentauth/c2pa-python/docs/working-stores.md

 ### Use Context for configuration

-Always use `Context` objects for SDK configuration:
+Use `Context` objects for SDK configuration:

 ```py
 ctx = Context.from_dict({